• Skip to primary navigation

 FORTNUM & MASON:

 Fortnum & Mason offers many varieties of Earl Grey, both loose and bagged.
-Its flavor is made up of simple black tea flavored with the oil of bergamot.
+Its flavor is made up of simple black tea flavored with bergamot oil.

 KUSMI TEA: